ElektraInitiative/libelektra/src/plugins/kconfig/README.md

 - infos/placements = getstorage setstorage
 - infos/status = recommended maintained compatible specific experimental unfinished nodoc concept
 - infos/metadata =
-- infos/description = Reads the KConfig INI format
+- infos/description = Reads and writes the KConfig INI format

 ## Introduction

-This plugin can be used to parse a [KConfig](https://cgit.kde.org/kconfig.git) INI file into a KeySet.
+This plugin can be used to parse a [KConfig](https://cgit.kde.org/kconfig.git) INI file into a KeySet, and also write a KeySet to a file in such a format.

 Information about the syntax: